forcedotcom/EMP-Connector/README.md

-# emp-connector
+# emp-connector example
-A simplified connector to the Enterprise Messaging Platform.
+A simplified connector example to the Enterprise Messaging Platform.

-This connector provides support for SSL, HTTP proxies and supports both the long polling and websocket streaming transports.
+This example connector provides support for SSL, HTTP proxies and supports both the long polling and websocket streaming transports.
 Easy subscription management and full support for event replay is provided.

 * * *